renie/functional-series/README.md

 Good!

-Lets write a simple test to start:
+Let's write a simple test to start:
 ```
 import assert from 'assert'
 import chai from 'chai'